 D. Pack in readiness for any occurrence

 When packing, try as much as possible to carry an extra piece of each and everything that you pack [as in prepare for any eventuality].
 For instance, pack a couple of extra blankets just in case since being cold is a guarantee to ruin anybody’s mood.
 In fact, in case you can carry with you blankets as well as sleeping bags just in case of any accidental spills or sudden temperature changes.
+Being too hot can almost be as bad as being too cold when it comes to sleeping in a tent, so bring along a solar powered fan as well to keep a breeze blowing (which can also help to keep away any irritating bugs!).

 E. Pack all essentials e.g. wet wipes